-During the five years of civil war that this great nation indured, there were many, many different battles.
-In total there was around 391 battles between the Union and Confederate forces.
-Of those battles, black soldiers played their role in many of them, including: The Skirmish at Island Mound where a black militia was able to defeat a superior force of Confederate Calvary (Island Mound), the Battle of Port Hudson where a colored regiment bravely marched against Confederate sharp shooters, the Battle of Fort Wagner where the 54th Massachusetts Colored Regiment stormed the walls of the Confederate fort, the Battle of Fort Pillow where black soldiers were massacred in the name of oppression (The Battle of Fort Pillow), and in the Battle of Chaffin’s Farm where a colored regiment beat all odds and stormed New Market Heights in a vicious battle with Confederate troops.
-In these battles regiments of Black soldiers led the charged and, whether they won victory or suffered defeat, played a huge role (African American Registry).
+During the five years of civil war that this great nation endured, there were many, many different battles.
+In total there were around 391 battles between the Union and Confederate forces.
+Of those battles, black soldiers played their role in many of them, including The Skirmish at Island Mound where a black militia was able to defeat a superior force of Confederate Calvary (Island Mound), the Battle of Port Hudson where a colored regiment bravely marched against Confederate sharpshooters, the Battle of Fort Wagner where the 54th Massachusetts Colored Regiment stormed the walls of the Confederate fort, the Battle of Fort Pillow where black soldiers were massacred in the name of oppression (The Battle of Fort Pillow), and in the Battle of Chaffin’s Farm where a colored regiment beat all odds and stormed New Market Heights in a vicious battle with Confederate troops.
+In these battles regiments of Black soldiers led the charged and, whether they won the victory or suffered defeat, played a huge role (African American Registry).

-During the war there were several acts of valor committed by the black Americans that fought.
+During the war, there were several acts of valor committed by the black Americans that fought.
 The most famous of these stories is that of the 54th Massachusetts who marched against the Confederate forces in fort Wagner.
 Despite marching against a hail of musket and cannon balls, the 54th Mass.
 Was able to storm one of the walls of the fort and even capture a portion of the inner complex, before being driven back in defeat.
-During this battle a man named William Carney charged head long, alone, towards the fort, carrying an American flag as he went.
+During this battle a man named William Carney charged headlong, alone, towards the fort, carrying an American flag as he went.
 Before making it back to Union lines, William was shot four different times.
 When you came back to the lines he still carried the Flag, telling his fellow soldiers “I only did my Duty.”